 On 24 February 2022, Russia announced its decision to conduct 'special military operations' in Ukraine.
-The fallout from the ongoing conflict - including greater uncertainty, high global energy and non-energy commodity prices, and the spill-over effects of the increasing extensive sanctions imposed on Russia - is dampening economic activity globally and in Ireland and the UK and increasing prices and costs for consumers and businesses, while central banks are responding to rising inflation by increasing interest rates.
-Any escalation of the conflict and imposition of additional sanctions resulting in a restriction of energy supplies and a further increase in energy prices would adversely impact the global, European and Irish and UK economies, resulting in higher inflation and lower growth and possibly recession.
+The fallout from the conflict dampened economic activity globally and in Ireland and the UK and raised prices and costs for consumers and businesses, while central banks responded to an increase in inflation by raising interest rates.
+Increased sanctions on Russia have been imposed by the European Union, the United States and the UK, among others.
+Any escalation of the on-going conflict and imposition of additional sanctions resulting in a restriction of energy supplies and an increase in energy prices would adversely impact the global, European and Irish and UK economies, resulting in higher inflation and lower growth and possibly recession.
+Similarly, the Israel-Hamas war has added an additional layer of uncertainty to the economic outlook.
+It has indirectly led to disruption to the Red Sea-Suez Canal shipping route and an increase in shipping costs, and could impact on the global oil price, fuelling inflationary pressures and also resulting in lower growth.
+Finally, following the US presidential election in November 2024, there is uncertainty regarding the impact the incoming administration's promised economic policy agenda, including trade tariffs, may have on the US and other economies.